Mother Sierra's founders, Addy Vazquez and Eli Zloof

 Wixáritari were universally adaptable.

-All of Mother Sierras pieces are genuinely and sustainably handmade by The Huichol, Otomí & Maya families in Mexico and Guatemala.
+All of Mother Sierras pieces are genuinely and sustainably handmade by Wixárika & Otomí families in Mexico & Maya families in Guatemala.

 The manufacturing process is a family affair, taking place at the leisure of our artisans and in the comfort of their own homes.
 There is not a single factory or assembly line anywhere in our chain of production and it shows in the quality and durability of our pieces.